- [Tip 1]: The 5-Step Value Ladder VideoFruit Bases Its Business On (& How You Can Too!)

 They love if you put a picture of yourself at the end of the email.
 Like I do for example..

-They also love to discover Easter eggs in the P.S. section of an email.
-Or laugh if you have a funny quote in your email footer..
+Another smart marketing tactic people love is discovering Easter eggs in the P.S. section of an email.
+Or enjoying funny quotes in your email footer..

 Let’s Spice Up Those Cliffhangers